Sign in →

 2. Send whole blood specimen in original tube.
 Do not aliquot.

-Specimen Stability Information: Ambient 4 days/Refrigerated 4 days/Frozen 4 days
+Specimen Stability Information: Ambient (preferred) 4 days/Refrigerated 4 days/Frozen 4 days

 Additional Information:

 1. Specimens are preferred to be received within 4 days of collection.
-Extraction will be attempted for samples received after 4 days, and DNA yield will be evaluated to determine if testing may proceed.
+Extraction will be attempted for specimens received after 4 days, and DNA yield will be evaluated to determine if testing may proceed.

-2. To ensure minimum volume and concentration of DNA is met, the preferred volume of blood must be submitted.
+2. To ensure minimum volume and concentration of DNA are met, the requested volume must be submitted.
 Testing may be canceled if DNA requirements are inadequate.

 Specimen Type: Saliva